bitpay/bitcore/README.md

 ## Security

-Please use at your own risk.
+We're using Bitcore in production, as are [many others](http://bitcore.io#projects), but please use common sense when doing anything related to finances!
+We take no responsibility for your implementation decisions.

-Bitcore is still under heavy development and not quite ready for "drop-in" production use.
-If you find a security issue, please email security@bitcore.io.
+If you find a security issue, please email security@bitpay.com.

 ## Contributing